 Overall, about 70% of U.S. electric generation is from fossil fuels, down from about 80% in the 1960s, despite increased total annual output.
-Electric output from petroleum is down by almost one-half over the past decade, and output from coal has been roughly flat since 2000.
-Rapid construction of natural gas power plants-driven by increasing environmental pressures, technological advances in the efficiency of gas-fired plants, and relatively low prices for gas in the 1990s-made up the difference, with annual gas-fired output growing by about one-third from 2000 to 2006.
+Electric output from petroleum is down by almost one-half over the past decade, and output from coal was roughly flat from 2000 to 2008, but dropped 12% in 2009 (compared to a drop of only 4% in total output).
+Rapid construction of natural gas power plants-driven by increasing environmental pressures, technological advances in the efficiency of gas-fired plants, and relatively low prices for gas in the 1990s and again more recently-made up the difference, with annual gas-fired output growing by about 44% from 2000 to 2009.
 Non-utility owners built many of those plants.

-Nuclear generation, less than one percent of total U.S. generation in 1967, grew steadily in both aggregate output and percentage of total generation during the 1970s and 80s.
+Nuclear generation, less than 1% of total U.S. generation in 1967, increased gradually in both aggregate output and percentage of total generation during the 1970s and 80s, gaining about 10% from 1999 to 2007 and then leveling off through 2009.
 Since 2000, a combination of capacity increases and reduced outage time at existing plants has led to further increases in annual output.
 Nuclear power produced between 20 and 21.5% of total output since 1990.